wazuh/wazuh-documentation/source/getting-started/components.rst

 Elastic Stack
 -------------

-Elastic Stack is a unified suite of popular open source projects for log management, including Elasticsearch, Kibana, Filebeat, and others.
+Elastic Stack is a unified suite of popular open source projects for log management, that includes Elasticsearch, Kibana, Filebeat, among others.
 The projects that are especially relevant to the Wazuh solution are:

 - **Elasticsearch:** A highly scalable, full-text search and analytics engine.
 Elasticsearch is distributed, meaning the data (indices) are divided into shards and each shard can have zero or more replicas.
 - **Kibana:** A flexible and intuitive web interface for mining, analyzing, and visualizing data.
 It runs on top of the content indexed on an Elasticsearch cluster.
 - **Filebeat:** A lightweight forwarder used to convey logs across a network, usually to Elasticsearch.

 Wazuh integrates with Elastic Stack to provide a feed of already decoded log messages to be indexed by Elasticsearch, as well as a real-time web console for alert and log data analysis.
-In addition, the Wazuh user interface (running on top of Kibana) can be used for management and monitoring of your Wazuh infrastructure.
+In addition, the Wazuh user interface (running on top of Kibana) can be used for managing and monitoring your Wazuh infrastructure.

 An Elasticsearch *index* is a collection of documents that have somewhat similar characteristics (like certain common fields and shared data retention requirements).
 Wazuh utilizes as many as three different indices, created daily, to store different event types:

-- **wazuh-alerts:** Index for alerts generated by the Wazuh server each time an event trips a rule.
+- **wazuh-alerts:** Index for alerts generated by the Wazuh server each time an event triggers a rule.

-+ **wazuh-events:** Index for all events (archive data) received from the agents whether or not they trip a rule.
++ **wazuh-events:** Index for all events (archive data) received from the agents whether or not they trigger a rule.

 - **wazuh-monitoring:** Index for data related to agent status over time.
 It is used by the web interface to represent when individual agents are or have been “Active”, “Disconnected” or “Never connected”.